 * Click here for rating key

 Strip Steakhouse Restaurant Review: Inside a 160-year-old Pennsylvania Dutch barn in Old Avon Village, Strip Steakhouse is anything but old-fashioned.
 The first floor is devoted almost entirely to the lively lounge, where guests survey the open kitchen from nearby high-tops, sofas and stools.
-A long, winding bar serves up a wide variety of playful martinis, and draft and bottled microbrews.
+A long, winding bar serves up a wide variety of playful martinis as well as draft and bottled microbrews.
 Upstairs, a more intimate, second-floor loft is capped by a soaring cathedral ceiling.
-Among starters, we recommend the lavender scallops or the “Texas Dog,” a take on the corn dog.
-Meanwhile, the steaks, which are USDA Prime, run from a six-ounce filet to a 22-ounce bone-in rib-eye that arrives trimmed and to your liking (we recommend medium rare).
-Steaks are served à la carte, but they do include a compound butter or sauce (the béarnaise is worth every calorie).
-For hungry duos, we suggest splitting a shareable side, such as bourbon creamed corn or the mushroom truffle risotto.
-Try the berry cobbler for dessert.
+Among starters, we recommend the tater tots stuffed with blue cheese and bacon.
+Meanwhile, the steaks, which are USDA Prime, run from a six-ounce filet to a 22-ounce, bone-in rib-eye that arrives trimmed and to your liking (we recommend medium rare).
+Steaks are served à la carte, but they do include a compound butter or sauce (the horseradish cream is worth every calorie).
+For hungry duos, we suggest splitting a shareable side, such as lobster pasta or the roasted red pepper spinach risotto.
+Try the deconstructed s’mores for dessert.
 By-the-glass and affordable bottled wine options are available.